Peter Obi Did Not Petition Any Court In The US Concerning Tinubu, I Think Only Atiku Did That - Ifoh | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Peter Obi Did Not Petition Any Court In The US Concerning Tinubu, I Think Only Atiku Did That – Ifoh

-The National Publicity Secretary of the Labour Party, Obiora Ifoh has stated the presidential candidate of the party in the last general elections, Peter Obi did not petition any court in the United States against the winner of the election, Asiwaju Bola Ahmed Tinubu.
+According to Labour Party National Publicity Secretary Obiora Ifoh, Peter Obi, who ran for president but lost to Asiwaju Bola Ahmed Tinubu, did not file any legal action in the United States.

-Obiora Ifoh was reacting after Atiku Abubakar took filed a petition seeking to obtain more information about Tinubu’s academic records at Chicago State University in a court in the United States of America, USA.
+Obiora Ifoh made this remark after Atiku Abubakar petitioned a court in the United States of America, USA, for access to Tinubu’s Chicago State University academic records.

-Both Peter Obi of the Labour Party and Atiku Abubakar of the Peoples Democratic Party are currently challenging the victory of Asiwaju Bola Ahmed Tinubu of the All Progressives Congress at the Presidential Election Petition Tribunal sitting in Abuja.
+Peter Obi of the Labour Party and Atiku Abubakar of the People’s Democratic Party have both filed petitions with the Presidential Election Petition Tribunal in Abuja, disputing the election of Asiwaju Bola Ahmed Tinubu of the All Progressives Congress.

-The Punch paper reported that reacting if Peter Obi filed a case against Tinubu in the United States of America, Obiora Ifoh said; “Our candidate (Peter Obi) did not petition any court in the US concerning Tinubu.
-I think only Atiku did that.
-But what we are saying is that Mr Peter Obi should be declared the authentic winner of the election after winning a majority of lawful votes.”
+According to a story in The Punch, Obiora Ifoh’s response to the possibility that Peter Obi would sue Tinubu in the United States was, “Our candidate (Peter Obi) did not petition any court in the US concerning Tinubu.”
+Only Atiku did it to my knowledge.
+But what we’re saying is that Mr. Peter Obi, who received the most valid votes, should be officially recognised as the election’s victor.

 )